 I’ve got to say, although I think the Promixx is brilliant, it’s not cheap at £18.89 on Amazon, at the time of writing this review, especially as it doesn’t even come with the batteries (2 x AAA) included.
 Although, if you do use a lot of sports drinks and protein shakes, you will get a lot of use out of it and you will also absolutely love it.
 It comes supplied with a lid which is 100% guaranteed leakproof, so it’s also perfect for taking out and about with you.

-If you don’t want to mess around with batteries, an upgrade pack is available (currently £5.99 on Amazon), containing a rechargeable motor with USB charging cable, a fully integrated NUTRiPOD supplement storage container and a spare Promixx leak proof sports cap.
+If you don’t want to mess around with batteries, an upgrade pack will soon be available, containing a rechargeable motor with USB charging cable, a fully integrated NUTRiPOD supplement storage container and a spare Promixx leak proof sports cap.

 For more information, visit the Promixx website.